 Our students are in their homeroom classes where they tidy up their work area, put away their belongings, and pack their backpacks.
 From Monday to Thursday in Grades 1-4, homework is assigned to reinforce skills and concepts taught during the day.
 Homeroom teachers initial each student’s agenda to ensure that the assigned homework has been recorded correctly.
 Homework assignments, upcoming events, and expectations are also posted to Edsby, our school online learning platform.

 All Primary Campus bus students are dismissed to the back exit to begin the teacher-supervised bus dismissal routines.
-Each night some students are also escorted to the Main Campus for the PLASP after-school programme or HeadStart (our after school study hall programme for students in Grades 4-8).
+Each afternoon, some students are also escorted to the Main Campus for the HeadStart programme (our after school study hall programme for students in Grades 4-8).
 Kindergarten students are escorted by their teachers to the front hall to be met by parents and dismissed.

 The final bell rings to indicate the end of another school day.
 Students in Grades 1-4 are dismissed to meet their parents in the lobby or on the supervised sidewalks near the school exits.
 Each night some students are also dismissed to the gym, swimming pool, music rooms, or sports field to participate in one of the many activities offered at Mentor College.